Finomnis/PythonCModule/README.md

 * Very small and easy to understand

 ## Usage
-Before you create your own C modules, make sure that your system is set up correctly by executing the ``test.py`` script.
+Before you create your own C modules, you can test whether your system is set up correctly by executing the ``test.py`` script.
 If everything is correct, you should see a bunch of compiler commands followed by ``Hello, world!``.

 To create your own C module, just copy and rename the ``helloWorldModule`` folder to wherever you want your module to be.